Freudo-Marxism

 Freudo-Marxism is a loose designation for philosophical perspectives informed by both the Marxist philosophy of Karl Marx and the psychoanalytic theory of Sigmund Freud.
-It has a rich history within continental philosophy, beginning in the 1920s and 1930s and running since through critical theory, Lacanian psychoanalysis, and post-structuralism.
+Its history within continental philosophy began in the 1920s and '30s and running since through critical theory, Lacanian psychoanalysis, and post-structuralism.

+Sigmund Freud critiqued Marxism in his 1932 New Introductory Lectures on Psychoanalysis, arguing that Marx overemphasized historical determinism and ignored contingent psychological and material factors in shaping society.
+Freud acknowledged Marxism’s insight into the influence of economic circumstances on human thought and culture, but he did not see history as following inevitable laws.

+Freudo-Marxist thought emerged in the 1920s in Germany and the Soviet Union, with theorists like Wilhelm Reich, Erich Fromm, and Valentin Voloshinov exploring connections between psychoanalysis and Marxism.
+Reich’s work on character and bodily expression influenced later psychotherapies, while Fromm incorporated Freudian ideas into a Marxist framework emphasizing personal freedom.
+The Frankfurt School further developed these ideas, blending Marx and Freud to analyze social repression, authority, and alienation.

+Later developments expanded Freudo-Marxist influence through thinkers like Frantz Fanon, Louis Althusser, Jacques Lacan, Cornelius Castoriadis, and Slavoj Žižek, who integrated psychoanalysis into Marxist theory in diverse ways.
+Post-structuralist and postmodern philosophers, including Foucault, Derrida, and Deleuze with Guattari, also engaged with both traditions, producing works such as Capitalism and Schizophrenia that critiqued society, ideology, and subjectivity through the lens of psychoanalysis and Marxism.

 Sigmund Freud

-Sigmund Freud himself only engages with Marxism in his 1932 New Introductory Lectures on Psychoanalysis, in which he hesitantly contests what he sees as the Marxist view of history.
+Sigmund Freud engages with Marxism in his 1932 New Introductory Lectures on Psychoanalysis, in which he hesitantly contests what he sees as the Marxist view of history.

 According to Freud, Marx erroneously attributes the trajectory of society to a necessary "natural law or conceptual [dialectical] evolution"; instead, Freud suggests, it can be attributed to contingent factors: "psychological factors, such as the amount of constitutional aggressiveness", "the firmness of the organization within the horde" and "material factors, such as the possession of superior weapons".
 However, Freud does not completely dismiss Marxism: "The strength of Marxism clearly lies, not in its view of history or its prophecies of the future that are based on it, but in its sagacious indication of the decisive influence which the economic circumstances of men have upon their intellectual, ethical and artistic attitudes."